Recreation, Tourism & Nonprofit Leadership Major

 Do you like being outdoors?
 Thinking and living healthy?
 Working with others in a meaningful way?
 A degree in recreation, tourism & nonprofit leadership (RTNL) lets you turn those interests into a career that helps people live healthy and meaningful lifestyles in community, health and human services and nonprofit settings.

-One degree, three areas of emphasis — in a nationally recognized and accredited program.
-Coursework and experiences may guide you toward leading a mission-driven nonprofit, crafting a community tourism plan or working with adult and youth programming, including using recreation as part of therapy.
+One degree with three areas of emphasis in a nationally recognized and accredited program.
+Coursework and experiences may guide you toward leading a mission-driven nonprofit, crafting a community tourism plan or working with adult and youth programming.
 The choices are yours to explore.

 Meets the accreditation standards set by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).